 Also, alimony may be appropriately awarded if the requesting spouse paid for or contributed to the educational advancement of the other.
 For example, a spouse may have worked to pay for their partner’s attainment of an advanced degree which enabled that party to obtain a higher paying job.
 Should those partners divorce, the partner who worked for the other’s benefit may be entitled to spousal support.

 Age, incapacity and other considerations can factor into a court’s decision on whether one party to a divorce should be able to receive payments from the other.
 However, the unique nature of every divorce case necessitates individuals to consult with their trusted attorneys to better understand how their legal matters may resolve.
-This post does not provide legal advice and should be read only as an informative introduction to the topic of spousal support.
+This post does not provide legal advice and should be read only as an informative introduction to the topic of spousal support in Chandler.